infor-design/enterprise/src/components/column/readme.md

 ## Code Example

-This example shows how to invoke a simple column chart with a dataset switch a value for each column.
-You can pass in a tooltip with a custom value, and also pass in 3 labels that are used at the various break points as will fit (name, showName, abbrName).
+This example shows how to invoke a simple column chart with a dataset with a value for each column.
+You can pass in a tooltip with a custom value, and also pass in three labels that are used at the various break points as will fit (name, showName, abbrName).

 ```javascript
 var dataset = [{